MicrosoftDocs/ai-builder/ai-builder-docs/prediction-performance.md

 * Training date
 * Data source
 * Historical outcome
-* Entity list used to do prediction.
+* Table list used to do prediction.

 ## Improve your prediction model performance